-Instructional classes in Piano, Guitar, Martial Arts, CYS Sitter, Enrichment and more.
-The SKIESUnlimited program is the framework for the Army's CYS instructional programs.
+School of Knowledge, Inspiration, Exploration and Skills (SKIES Unlimited) Program: Instructional classes in dance, fencing, piano, voice, karate, personal interests and more.
+The SKIES Unlimited program is the framework for the Army's CYSS instructional programs.
 It encompasses the four service areas: Arts, Recreation & Leisure, Life Skills, Citizenship & Leadership; Sports, Fitness & Health; and Academic Skills, Mentoring & Intervention.
-Children can explore new skills, pursue and nurture personal interests, interact socially with others, bolster college applications and foster close relationships with caring, knowledgeable adults outside the home.
-SKIESUnlimited instructors are independent contractors proficient in their content area.
-They are required to have local and national background checks, training in CPR, First Aid, Child Abuse Reporting and Prevention, Guidance, Child Developmental Guidelines, and Safety.
+SKIES Unlimited instructors have possessed local and national background checks, training in CPR, First Aid, Child Abuse Reporting and Prevention, Guidance, Child Developmental Guidelines, and Safety.
+Contact Parent Central Registry Office at 718-630-4812 for a list of classes and times or on the Fort Hamilton MWR website at Hamilton.ArmyMWR.com.